piusidev/piusidev/README.md

 <h2 align="center"> 👨‍💻 Who am I?</h2>
 <p align="center">
   <samp>
   Front-End developer and UX enthusiast.
 Currently studying and focusing on ReactJS.
-I'm searching for aprimore my skills in front end and help other dev's  with what i can.
+I'm searching for improve my skills in front end and help other's dev's  with what i can.
 My goal is to develop the best and most intuitive interfaces i can, and become a fullstack developer.
   </samp>
  </p>
 <h2 align="center"> 🛠 Techs I work </h2>